Legal terms: ‘Dissolution’ and ‘nullity’

 - the couple are in a prohibited relationship (e.g. they are brother and sister);

-- To agree to something being done, to approve an action or arrangement.
-See also informed consent. to the marriage was obtained through duress, fraud or mistake;
+- consent to the marriage was obtained through duress, fraud or mistake;

 - one person was not old enough to marry (ss 23, 23(B) Marriage Act 1961 (Cth) (‘Marriage Act’));